Straight Time

-Straight Time is a 1978 American crime drama neo-noir film directed by Ulu Grosbard and starring Dustin Hoffman, Theresa Russell, Gary Busey, Harry Dean Stanton, M. Emmet Walsh, and Kathy Bates.
+Straight Time is a 1978 American neo-noir crime drama film directed by Ulu Grosbard and starring Dustin Hoffman, Theresa Russell, Gary Busey, Harry Dean Stanton, M. Emmet Walsh, and Kathy Bates.
 Its plot follows a lifelong thief in Los Angeles who struggles to assimilate in society after serving a six-year prison sentence.
 The film is based on the novel No Beast So Fierce by Edward Bunker, who also acts in the film.

+In addition to starring, Hoffman was originally hired as the film's director, but was replaced by Grosbard after completing a day of shooting.
+Principal photography took place in California in 1977, with shooting occurring in Los Angeles, Sacramento, and several locations in the Inland Empire.

+Warner Bros. released Straight Time on March 17, 1978.
+The film grossed $10 million at the United States box office, and received largely favorable reviews.
+In 2003, The New York Times placed the film on its Best 1,000 Movies Ever Made list.

 Plot

-Max Dembo (Hoffman), a lifelong thief in Los Angeles, is released from a six-year stint in prison and forced to report to a boorish and condescending parole officer, Earl Frank (Walsh).
+Max Dembo, a lifelong thief in Los Angeles, is released from a six-year stint in prison and forced to report to a boorish and condescending parole officer, Earl Frank.
 One of the conditions of parole is that Max find a job.
-At the employment agency, he meets young Jenny Mercer (Russell), a newly-hired secretary who helps him land scale-wage work at a can factory.
+At the employment agency, he meets young Jenny Mercer, a newly hired secretary who helps him land scale-wage work at a can factory.
 Jenny accepts Max's invitation to dinner, clearly smitten by his worldly and seemingly gentle demeanor.

-Earl pays a surprise visit to Max's room, finding a book of matches that Max's friend Willy Darin (Busey) recently used to cook heroin.
-Although Max clearly has no track marks or other signs of drug abuse, he is handcuffed and dragged back to jail, out of a job and a home.
+Earl pays a surprise visit to Max's room, finding a book of matches that Max's friend Willy Darin recently used to cook heroin.
+Although Max clearly has no track marks nor other signs of drug abuse, he is handcuffed and dragged back to jail, out of a job and a home.
 Jenny visits him in jail and gives him her number to call when he gets out.

 After urine tests prove he is clean, Max is picked up by a smug Earl, who feels he actually gave Max a break by not pursuing the fact that someone had been using drugs in his place of residence, which would result in three more years in prison.
-During their car ride to a halfway house, Earl pushes Max to name the user.
+During their car ride to a halfway house, Earl presses Max to name the user.
 Max, realizing he will never get a break, pummels Earl, takes control of his car, and handcuffs him to a highway divider fence with his pants around his ankles.